jly017tech/CaptivePortal/README.md

 <p>
 In the Testout lab, I learned how to set up guest wifi with captive portal for a fictional user accessing to a hotel network I'm working for.
   I logged using default credential and went to click Captive Portal tab on the PFSense website.
 After creating a name and wrote a description, I scrolled down and configure some changes for concurrent section at 100, idle timeout at 30, hard time out at 120.
 I also configured under Per-user bandwith restriction and added default download at 8,000 and default upload at 2,500.
+I changed under authentication section to do not ask the users for authentication.
 </p>